theaksy/grav/pages/02.adventures-in-rf/03.receiving-ads-b-signals-using-rtl1090-and-virtual-radar-server/default.md

 - Speed
 - Flight ID

 I used the RTL-SDR Blog V4 receiver, RTL1090 decoder and Virtual Radar Server.
-See [https://www.rtl-sdr.com/adsb-aircraft-radar-with-rtl-sdr/](RTL-SDR Tutorial) for more details.
+See [RTL-SDR Tutorial](https://www.rtl-sdr.com/adsb-aircraft-radar-with-rtl-sdr/) for more details.

 ### Install RTL1090